publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptIII/sptG/ch89/m__us_usc_t5_s8905.md

 ## § 8905.
 Election of coverage

+    (a)

-    (a) An employee may enroll in an approved health benefits plan described by section 8903 or 8903a of this title either as an individual or for self and family.
+     An employee may enroll in an approved health benefits plan described in section 8903 or 8903a—

+        (1) as an individual;

+        (2) for self plus one; or

+        (3) for self and family.

     (b)